About The Proposed Veterinary Health And Environment Centre

 c) Acupuncture when appropriate with an IVAS trained acupuncturist.

-d) Flower remedies, vitamins and minerals for behavioral and deficiency problems.
+d) Flower remedies, vitamins and minerals for behavioural and deficiency problems.

 e) Simple homeopathic remedies.